Volunteer Teaching in Tanzania

 Did you know?
-The amount of students in school in Tanzania has rapidly multiplied since school fees were abolished.
+The amount of students in school in Tanzania has rapidly multiplied since school fees were abolished in 2002.
 In some primary schools there can be as many as 200 children per class and per teacher.

 Our Teaching placements are based in and around the northern town of Arusha and in the coastal city of Dar es Salaam.
 We work in elementary schools and our own Maasai school, so please let us know if you have any preferences when you apply.
 All lessons at our Maasai school are taught in English.
 In government schools Swahili is the main language used outside of the English lesson.

 Volunteers who can only commit to a minimum of two weeks will automatically be placed at our Maasai school on the outskirts of Arusha.
 Volunteers who work on a Teaching project for four weeks or longer will have the option of teaching in different educational institutions in both Dar es Salaam and Arusha.
 Please let us know what your preference is so that we can make arrangements for you.

 Your encouragement and some well planned, interesting lessons are often all that are needed to spark an increased interest in the language and a desire to improve.
 Teaching volunteers in elementary schools often start as classroom assistants helping the local teacher with the English classes and working with small groups of children on conversation based tasks.
 Depending on your ability and preferences, you may be asked to take the scheduled English classes for a range of ages.
 In the Maasai school you will be working independently among other Projects Abroad volunteers.